teatimeswithyou/Remove-YouTube-Distraction/README.md

 # YouTube Cleaner Filters

 A custom **uBlock Origin filter list** that removes Shorts, ads, comments, infinite scroll, and other distractions from YouTube.
+You don't need another extension for it

 ## Features

+-  **You don't need another extension** to remove the youtube distracting  elements
 -  Hide YouTube **Shorts** everywhere (homepage, sidebar, search, subscriptions, channels)
 -  Remove **ads & promo banners**
 -  Hide **comments section** and engagement junk